appsody/website/content/docs/stacks/stack-structure.md

 * Setting up any environment variables required
 * Passing control to the appsody controller with a command to execute (e.g. `run`), which the controller will action, and then wait for further commands to be sent to it from the appsody CLI

-You will note that in Rapid Local Development mode, docker does not run the user application on startup - it is the appsody controller that is in charge (and will execute the user application when required).
-The above is achieved with settings in the docker file for the stack itself (`Dockerfile-stack`), which are now described.
+You will note that in Rapid Local Development mode, Docker does not run the user application on startup - it is the appsody controller that is in charge (and will execute the user application when required).
+The above is achieved with settings in the Docker file for the stack itself (`Dockerfile-stack`), which are now described.

 ### Mounting the correct directories into the image

 There are three types of mount points used by appsody:

-1. Volume mounts specified in the `APPSODY_MOUNTS` docker variable These will be processed by the appsody client.
+1. Volume mounts specified in the `APPSODY_MOUNTS` Docker variable These will be processed by the appsody client.
 The primary use of this is to mount the directory holding the user application into the container, so that the appsody-controller can have access to your application (and run it inside the container).
 For example:

    ```bash